Handbook Detail Page

 My child receives special education bus service.
 What do I need to know about snow routes?

-Door-to-door service for students receiving special education services will continue, providing the bus is able to make the home stop.
+Curb-to-curb service for students receiving special education services will continue, providing the bus is able to make the home stop.
 If it is not safe to get to the regular stop, your bus driver will provide you with information regarding where your stop will be located.
-For additional information call the special education transportation department at 253-571-1855.
+For additional information call the Special Education Transportation Department at 253-571-1855.

 How does the district decide whether to delay or close schools?